Connectome20/Diffusion-PreProcessing-Pipeline-for-Distribution/README.md

 '''
 ## Configuration File:

-Users will need to replace every instance of ‘your project sequence’ in the config.json file with the specific or wild-carded names of sequences that they want to extract (e.g., *ep2d_diff_C2_D30_d6_64dirs* or *t1*).
+Users will need to replace every instance of ‘your project sequence’ in the config.json file with the specific or wild-carded names of sequences that they want to extract (e.g., *ep2d_diff_C2_D30_d6_64dirs*).
 Optionally, users can add custom labels (in the spot of ‘your custom label’) to differentiate diffusion sequences.

 After editing the above, the *config.json* file must be saved to '/your/project/directory/bids/code/preprocessing_dwi/‘ (or another path of the user's choosing, which must be updated in the GUI script as well).